-- Clearly identified Beneficial Users for each applicable Sustainability Indicator in the Undesirable Results section (see Section 13). - For each applicable Sustainability Indicator, clearly identified its relationship with other Sustainability Indicators, potential impact(s) to adjacent Management Areas within the Basin and outside of the Basin, potential impact(s) to Beneficial Users, State/Federal/Local standards, and measurement of MTs, as shown in Table SMC-3. - For Degraded Water Quality, added CWC § 10727.2 reference to the justification of Local Undesirable Results Criteria, as shown in Table SMC-3. - Expanded discussion of the SMC development process for Degraded Water Quality, including the screening process for selecting the constituents of concern for which SMC were developed; added a figure that illustrates the screening process. - Defined Water Quality SMCs for arsenic at the nine (9) water quality RMS designated for the Wheeler Ridge-Maricopa Management Area, as shown in Table SMC-3.
-In the original Wheeler Ridge-Maricopa Management Area Plan, no Water Quality SMCs were defined and Wheeler Ridge-
+- Clearly identified Beneficial Users for each applicable Sustainability Indicator in the Undesirable Results section (see Section 13). - For each applicable Sustainability Indicator, clearly identified its relationship with other Sustainability Indicators, potential impact(s) to adjacent Management Areas within the Basin and outside of the Basin, potential impact(s) to Beneficial Users, State/Federal/Local standards, and measurement of MTs, as shown in Table SMC-3. - For Degraded Water Quality, added CWC § 10727.2 reference9 to the justification of Local Management Area Exceedance Criteria, as shown in Table SMC-3. - Expanded discussion of the SMC development process for Degraded Water Quality, including the screening process for selecting the constituents of concern for which SMC were developed; added Figure SMC-4 that illustrates the screening process. - Defined Water Quality SMCs for arsenic at the nine (9) water quality RMS designated for the Wheeler Ridge-Maricopa Management Area, as shown in Table SMC-3.
+In the original Wheeler Ridge-Maricopa Management Area Plan, no Water Quality SMCs were defined and Wheeler Ridge-Maricopa Water Storage District (WRMWSD) had only committed to "voluntary" monitoring for water quality constituents of concern (COCs) at these sites.